.jpg)

 Many have been experiencing Zoom fatigue as our brains are on overdrive during Zoom meetings, but the causes the solutions differ between introverts and extroverts.
 On Zoom, introverts suffer from intense interactions while extroverts don't receive their level of craved social reward.

 More specifically in the workplace, as digital communication accelerated during the pandemic, it has become a bedrock in the future of work.
-According to upward’s 2022 report, 40.7 million American professionals, nearly 28% of respondents will be fully remote in the next five years, up from 22.9% in our last survey conducted in November 2020.
+According to upward’s 2022 report, 40.7 million American professionals, nearly 28% of respondents will be fully remote in the next five years, up from 22.9% in the last survey conducted in November 2020.

 Thanks to remote working, you no longer have to spend hours battling the commute; or for some, even get out of bed in the morning!
 Yet, after a day at work and virtual meetings from the comfort of your home, you feel more exhausted than ever.